sunpills/sunpills/README.md

 # Hello!

-I'm a front-end developer!
+I'm a front-end developer and also a UX/UI designer.

-- 🔭 I’m currently working on a open source project.
-- 🌱 I’m currently learning and working with Shopify.
+- 🔭 Javascript, Reactjs, Typescript, HTML, CSS
 - 📫 How to reach me: emilykarinavaz@gmail.com
-- ⚡ Fun fact: I love boardgames, video games, movies and series.
+- ⚡ Fun fact: I love boardgames and videogames.

 <div>
   <a href="https://github.com/sunpills">